 “Ah,” said the Marquis of Saint-Méran, a woman with forbidding eyes, thin lips, and an aristocratic and elegant figure despite her fifty years, “If all those revolutionists who persecuted us during the Terror were here now, they would have to agree that ours was the true devotion, for we remained faithful to a crumbling monarchy while they attached themselves to the rising sun and made their fortunes while we were losing everything we owned.
 They would have to admit that our king was truly Louis the Beloved, while their usurper was never anything except Napoleon the Cursed.
 Isn’t that right, Monsieur de Villefort… the Bonapartists had neither our conviction nor our devotion?”

-For those mindful of the medieval cloud which for so long hung over Europe, steeped in ignorance, malice, and drudgery, only in the 18th century beginning to see the sun rise over the blackened valleys of wasted time and potential, to read about Napoleon is to read about an almost messianic figure.
+For those who think of the medieval period (accurately or inaccurately) as a black cloud which hung over a Europe steeped in ignorance, malice, and drudgery—only in the 18th century beginning to see the sun rise over its blackened valleys of wasted time and potential—to read about Napoleon is to read about an almost messianic figure.
 There’s even a brief description in Victor Hugo’s Les Miserables, where the emperor is riding his horse through the pouring rain late at night while his subordinate is desperately trying to catch up; and at the moment he finally does, he sees the soaking conqueror look toward god, stretch out his arms, and—just as the lightning cracks—shout “You and I are one!”

 I am envious of this moment, fictional though it likely is.

-How must it feel to catapult from second lieutenant to ruler of France in just 14 years?
-How must it feel to go from governing a fledgling republic—in constant danger of being invaded by surrounding enemy states—to ruling the continent in only a decade?
+How must it feel to catapult from second lieutenant to ruler of France in 14 years?
+How must it feel to go from governing a fledgling republic—in constant danger of invasion by surrounding enemy states—to conquering the continent in a decade?

 In this essay, I’m going to subvert the typical outline structure and state my conclusion first: that Napoleon was an “Enlightenment conqueror” ruling an empire of the proletariat.
 His invasions of kingdoms was the major catalyst that turned Europe democratic, and this was not unintended.
 He knew that the old monarchies had no intention of allowing their people to acquire self-governing powers.
 And this is why, in nearly all cases after Napoleon conquered a country, he would either install new egalitarian governments with new constitutions or, at the very least, leave the defeated monarchies so weakened that the peasants under them had the opportunity to demand self-governance.
 Before Napoleon, the Enlightenment had stalled, and by the late 18th century many European countries were still ruled by royal families who showed no signs of leaving the scene.
 At this point, the Age of Enlightenment and the emergence of republican democracies appeared to have just been a fad.
 A flash in the pan.
 It would take the ambitious third son of an inconsequential attorney from a backwater island to change this.
 The Ted-Ed narrator of an animated history put it succinctly when he said: